Keith Williams (offensive lineman)

-Keith Phillip Williams (born April 8, 1988) is an American former professional football offensive guard.
+Keith Phillip Williams (born April 8, 1988), is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He was selected by the Pittsburgh Steelers in the sixth round of the 2011 NFL draft.
-He played college football at Nebraska.
+He played college football for the Nebraska Cornhuskers.

 Early life

 Williams attended McCluer North High School, playing both offensive and defensive tackle.
 In his senior year, he recorded 24 tackles, one sack, and one fumble recovery while leading his team to its second consecutive state championship appearance.
 He earned all-state honors both on offense and defense, and was named in the top 15 of Rivals.com recruits in Missouri.
-He chose to attend the University of Nebraska in 2006.
+He chose to attend the University of Nebraska–Lincoln in 2006.

 College career

 Earning a starting role in his sophomore year after being redshirted in 2006, Williams became a consistent performer on the starting offensive line.
 He helped pave the way for a strong rushing attack, with Nebraska leading the Big 12 in rushing yards, and allowed three players to run for over 900 yards each.
 Williams earned 34 starts in his career at Nebraska, the most of any player in Nebraska's offense.
 He was named to Rivals.com's second-team All-Big 12, Phil Steele's third-team All-Big 12, and also earned positions in the Honorable-Mention All-Big 12 team of the Associated Press and Coaches teams.